xtuml/bridgepoint/doc-bridgepoint/notes/8581_assigned_component_interface_graphics_int.md

 3.2 Issue #8603

-The issue states that requirements are not drawn on component diagrams although they appear in on the component in the package diagram.
+The issue states that requirements are not drawn on component diagrams although they appear on the component in the package diagram.

 An update states that in MASL models where all graphics are created on import, no interfaces appear in the component diagram.

 To analyze the issue, I created two test models in a git repository.
 Model 1 had a single component in a package.
 Model 2 had a single component in a package, with one provided and one required interface reference.
-Graphics were removed.
+Graphics were removed from Model 2.

 The first test case was to create a requirement in the package diagram of Model 1 and see if the requirement showed up in the component diagram.
 The second test